Planning Quality Content for Your Early Learning Program

 Many teachers adopt a weekly or seasonal theme in their facility.
 The centers or stations are stocked with props that reflect this specific topic.

-• Dress up clothes include a fire fighter hat during fire prevention week.
+• Dress up clothes include a fire fighter hat and pretend hoses during fire prevention week.

-• Dinosaur figures are added to the block corner to extend a dinosaur theme.
+• Dinosaur figures are added to the block corner to complement a dinosaur theme.

 Related: How to Plan a Dental Unit. from Little Sprouts Learning